wevbarker/SupplementalMaterials-2410/README.md

 ### Miscellaneous fitting scripts

 The remaining files in this repository pertain to the GW forecasts from fitted power spectra.
 We provide only the data associated with these spectra, rather than the fitting scripts that generate them (these can be made available upon request).
 The GW forecasts are computed by `PBH_GW_fitted.m` and `PBH_GW_fitted.nb`, which have an analogous structure to the GW forecast scripts for the models.

-### System context

-The data in this repository were generated on combinations of Cascade Lake, Ice Lake, Sapphire Rapids and Threadripper CPUs, running either Rocky Linux 8 (a rebuild of RHEL8) and Arch Linux.